upbound/docs/content/spaces/attach-detach.md

 up space detach "${UPBOUND_SPACE_NAME}"
 ```

-If the Space still exists, this command uninstalls the Connect agent and deletes the service account and permissions created previously.
+If the Space still exists, this command uninstalls the Connect agent and deletes the associated service account and permissions.

 ## Security model